AlmeidaAlin3/Learning_ML/ProblemSet1/Exercise4/README.md

 ## Convexity of Generalized Linear Models

 **Exercise 4**
-The goal in this exercise is to show that the negative log-likelihood (NLL) loss of a GLM is a convex function w.r.t the model parameters.
+The goal in this exercise is to show that the negative log-likelihood (NLL) loss of a GLM is a convex function w.r.t the model parameters, specifically those related to its use of Exponential Family distributions to model the output.
 As a reminder, this is convenient because a convex function is one for which any local minimum is also a global minimum.

 An exponential family distribution is one whose probability density can be represented as:

 <a href="https://github.com/AlmeidaAlin3/MachineLearning/blob/master/ProblemSet1/Exercise4/img/GLM.png"><img src="https://github.com/AlmeidaAlin3/MachineLearning/blob/master/ProblemSet1/Exercise4/img/GLM.png" title="GLM" alt="GLM" height="26"></a>